cvializ/acorn-msan/README.md

 acorn-msan
 ==========

-Converts JavaScript files into a script containing a data structure readable by Morpheus Script programs.
+> MSAN: Morpheus Script Associative Array Notation

+This tool uses acorn to convert a JavaScript AST into a Morpheus Script-compatible data structure.
+This will allow pre-parsing JavaScript files so that the Morpheus Script engine won't need to.

 Usage
 -----